QCDIS/NaaVRE-website/Readiness-level-framework.md

   - The tutorial can be done without supervision.
 - Known potential pitfalls in using the virtual lab are described.
 - There is a description of the standards used for data exchange with application programming interfaces and databases.
+- The intended audience is described.
+Recommended prior knowledge is listed.
 - Storage location
   - Store the user manual for the virtual lab in the same git repository as the virtual lab assets.
   - The user manual will be made available on [NaaVRE.net](https://naavre.net/) and should be separated from the codebase.